tihsu99/analysis_tool/README.md

 3. data_info/NuisanceList/nuisance_list_{year}_{channel}.json

 So make sure you already `have/update` them, otherwise the datacard would give the wrong references for combine tool.

+###Datacard production Explanation

+For people who want to get datacard quickly can simply skip these things to section `Quick command-list for datacard productions`

 #### Template Datacard production for certain year
 If you already make sure the above steps are settle, then you can produce the template datacards for certain channel in certain year with: